Skip to main content

 Academic

-A sophisticated analysis of stress-induced requires a departure from linear causality toward a systems-biology perspective.
+A sophisticated analysis of stress-induced cardiovascular disease requires a departure from linear causality toward a systems-biology perspective.
 The pathophysiology is rooted in a maladaptive interplay between the neuroendocrine and immune systems, where chronic activation of stress pathways creates a self-amplifying cycle of sterile, low-grade inflammation.
 This process is not merely correlational; it is a mechanistic sequence involving specific cellular phenotypes, transcriptional reprogramming, and the establishment of potent inflammatory feedback loops within the vascular microenvironment.

 The central node of this pathology is the endothelial cell.
 Under homeostatic conditions, the endothelium maintains an anti-inflammatory and anti-thrombotic phenotype.
-Chronic exposure to and glucocorticoids, however, initiates a profound phenotypic shift.
+Chronic exposure to catecholamines and glucocorticoids, however, initiates a profound phenotypic shift.
 This is driven, in large part, by the canonical NF-κB signaling pathway.

 Stress-induced signals lead to the phosphorylation and degradation of IκB, the inhibitor of NF-κB, allowing the p50/p65 heterodimer to translocate to the nucleus.
 There, it binds to promoter regions of genes encoding for E-selectin, VCAM-1, and ICAM-1, effectively transforming the endothelial surface into a receptive substrate for leukocyte adhesion.